 What is Hexamine?

-C6H12N4 is a heterocyclic organic compound with a chemical name Hexamine.
-It is also called Methenamine or Hexamethylenetetramine or Urotropin.
+C6H12N4 is a heterocyclic organic compound with the chemical name Hexamine.
+It is also called Methenamine, Hexamethylenetetramine or Urotropin.

 It acts as an anti-infective agent which is most commonly used to treat urinary tract infections.
 Its anti-infective action is derived from the slow release of formaldehyde (CH2O) by hydrolysis at acidic pH of 0.2 molars.
 Methenamine is an odourless colourless lustrous crystal or white crystalline powder which is hygroscopic.